alibaba/SUMN-universal-user-representation/README.md

 ## Usage
 The project is developed based on [Alibaba Cloud](https://www.alibabacloud.com/help/en/): [PAI](https://www.alibabacloud.com/product/machine-learning) tensorflow, [MaxCompute](https://www.alibabacloud.com/product/maxcompute) (a data processing platform for large-scale data warehousing) and [OSS](https://www.alibabacloud.com/product/object-storage-service) (a storage service).
 The related APIs and functions are: tf.python_io.TableWriter in dumper.py, tf.data.TableRecordDataset in loader.py, tf.gfile in train.py, gfile in inference.py, gfile in helper.py, and set_dist_env in env.py.
-You can revise these APIs and functions as needed, .
+You can revise these APIs and functions if needed.

 Script for training the representation model
 ```